-Amherstburg Solar Park
+Amherstburg Solar Facility

-The 20 MW Amherstburg Solar Park located in Amherstburg, Ontario commenced commercial operation in 2011.
-The facility consists of SunPower crystalline solar photovoltaic ("PV") panels and single-axis T20 Trackers and the electrical output from the facility is sold under two 20-year RESOP Contracts with the IESO at contracted prices, both of which expire in 2031.
-CPC indirectly owns 100% of ASP Partnership, the owner of the Amherstburg Solar Park.
+The 20 MW Amherstburg Solar Facility located in Amherstburg, Ontario commenced commercial operation in 2011.
+The facility consists of SunPower monofacial solar photovoltaic panels and single-axis T20 Trackers and the electrical output from the facility is sold under two 20-year RESOP Contracts with the IESO at contracted prices, both of which expire in 2031.
+CPC indirectly owns 100% of ASP Partnership, the owner of the Amherstburg Solar Facility.

-Solar Development Projects
+Solar Development Project